Spotlight on flat lay photography and how to incorporate it in your commercial portfolio

 The composition might be our final “step,” but it’s actually an integral part of every proceeding step, and you’ll be refining it as you go, from shot list to final set-up.
 Remember the importance of negative space; you want some breathing room in between your props to help guide the eye throughout an image.

 To avoid cluttering up your frame, it can help to start with just one object and then slowly build from there, making adjustments along the way.
 If something doesn’t work, you can always take it out and replace it with something else.
-For more guidance, you can use the grid on your camera to help you straighten your lines and position your props at key points within the frame (for example, following the rule of thirds or ratio).
+For more guidance, you can use the grid on your camera to help you straighten your lines and position your props at key points within the frame (for example, following the rule of thirds or golden ratio).

 Use your initial sketches as a reference, but feel free to think on your feet and get creative in the moment as well.
 Move your props around until they capture the light exactly as you want it; sometimes, a change of less than an inch can make a significant difference.
 When shooting for your Licensing portfolio, you also want to keep variety in mind; if one shot isn’t working, move onto the next one, and keep experimenting.
 “To create diversity, try multiple compositions,” the 500px team suggests.